abhishek-kumar-code/Redfish_Public/Specification.md

 In the above example, the `Redfish.Uris` annotation describes a single URI pattern.
 This definition means the client can expect to find the `ManagerAccount` resource at the URI `/redfish/v1/AccountService/Accounts/{ManagerAccountId}`, if the resource is implemented by the service.

 Items between the `{` and `}` characters are treated as identifiers within the URI for given instances of a Redfish resource.
-Clients interpret this as a string to be replaced in order to access a given resource.
+Clients interpret this as a string to be replaced to access a resource.
 A URI pattern may contain multiple identifier terms to support multiple levels of nested Resource Collections.
 The identifier term in the URI pattern shall match the "Id" string property for the corresponding Redfish resource, or the "MemberId" string property for the corresponding object within a Redfish resource.
 Using the above example, "{ManagerAccountId}" would be replaced by the "Id" property of the corresponding ManagerAccount resource.
 If the "Id" property for a given ManagerAccount resource is "John", then the full URI for that resource would be "/redfish/v1/AccountService/Accounts/John".

 All Redfish Resources and Redfish Resource Collections shall be annotated with `Redfish.Uris`.